With Nancy Clark’s Sports Nutrition Guidebook, you’ll learn how to…

 - eat well on a day-to-day basis

-- eat well before games or tournaments.
+- eat well before athletic events and tournaments.

 - decipher current food, diet, and supplement options.

 - overcome food and weight obsessions.